Cameronsplaze/AWS-ContainerManager/README.md

 ---

+## Running Commands on the Host / Accessing Files

+### SSM Session Manager

+Core AWS docs for this are [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html#ssh-connections-enable).

+(I can't get it automated.
+Use the SSH method below for now.
+Details are [here](https://github.com/Cameronsplaze/AWS-ContainerManager/issues/2) if you're interested!).

-## Accessing Files / SSH into the EC2 Instance
+### SSH into the Host

 The files are mounted to `/mnt/efs/<Volumes>` on the HOST of the container, to give easy access to modify them with SFTP.